ShantanuMK/Track_person/README.md

  1: ring a bell when any new device is connected to your wifi (use a set to keep a track of already connected devices ip. if new ip is not in set, ring a bell)

- 2: having connected to some smart-lights, ac, computer, of the person's bedroom which will be automatically turned-on when that person reaches home.
+ 2: having connected to some smart-lights, ac, computer, of the person's bedroom which will be automatically turn-on when that person reaches home.

 So for example, if I came home, it will turn on my bedroom lights, my desktop, open my favorite websites, or plays my favorite playlist on Spotify (without any explicit instructions).